EyasuTeshome/shifttracker/orientation/plagiarism-guidelines-at-microverse.md

 ## Description

-This lesson will cover Microverse's Plagiarism **Guidelines** & **Policy**, and talk about the importance and consequences of plagiarism in the Program.
+This lesson will cover Microverse's Plagiarism **Policy** & **Guidelines**, and talk about the importance and consequences of plagiarism in the Program.

-### Why are plagiarism guidelines important at Microverse?
+### Why is detecting plagiarism important at Microverse?

 As a software developer you often use code written by other people when you solve problems other programmers have run into before (e.g. libraries, code on Stackoverflow, open-source code).